GoogleCloudPlatform/compute-video-demo-puppet/README.md

  insert puppet_up.pp here
   ```
   * Firewall rule is created in this file with the `gce_firewall` hash.
   * Each of the four instances are created in the `gce_instance` hashes with the instance names as the key.
-A disc is created for each instance in `gce_disk` hashes.
+A disk is created for each instance in `gce_disk` hashes.
   * The load balancer is created with the `gce_targetpool`, `gce_httphealthcheck`, and `gce_forwardingrule` hashes.
 5. Place the index.html.erb file found in this repository into the apache module template directory located at: `/etc/puppet/modules/apache/templates`
 6. Apply the `puppet_up.pp` manifest file.
-`puppet apply --certname=my_project /etc/puppet/manifests/puppet_up.pp`
+`sudo puppet apply --certname=my_project /etc/puppet/manifests/puppet_up.pp`
 7. To modify any instance or resource, change the manifest file and apply it again.
 8. Now, if you like, you can put the public IP address of the load balancer
 into your browser and you should start to see a flicker of pages that will randomly bounce across each of your